The Lovecraft Investigations: Series

 The trailer for The Case of Charles Dexter Ward was released in November 2018 with the full series being released in January 2019.
 In November 2019, a teaser was released for The Whisperer in Darkness followed the rest of the series in December.
 The following November, The Shadow Over Innsmouth was released along with three bonus episodes.
+In October 2023, the series returned with The Haunter in the Dark.

 Reception

 Critical reception for The Lovecraft Investigations has been positive.
 The Verge called the first series "like Serial mixed with True Detective", and it received praise from The Spectator for its use of audio effects.

-In 2019, The Case of Charles Dexter Ward won silver honors for Best Fiction Podcast at the British Podcast Awards.
+In 2019, The Case of Charles Dexter Ward won silver honours for Best Fiction Podcast at the British Podcast Awards.
 In 2020, the Lovecraft Investigations trilogy was among the top-ten most-listened-to podcasts/broadcasts on BBC Sounds.